 This is important because unalienable doesn't mean that other people are automatically going to respect your rights.
 No rational person could believe that because other people can and do violate your rights.
 What it does mean is that no one (including those who are in authority in government) has the moral right to deprive you of them.
 If they trespass against your rights, they are morally in the wrong, and since they are morally in the wrong, you morally have the right to resist their efforts.
 In fact, it means that you have the moral right (and perhaps even the moral obligation) to use violence, if necessary, to protect yourself or others against said violation.

 Our Primary Unalienable Rights

-The Declaration of Independence states lists our basic rights when it declares that among our rights are the rights to life, liberty and the pursuit of happiness.
+The Declaration of Independence lists our basic rights when it declares that among our rights are the rights to life, liberty, and the pursuit of happiness.
 I emphasize the word among to indicate that the list given here was never meant to be exhaustive.
 However, I would also suggest that all our other rights are extensions of these basic rights.
 Let me elaborate on each of these three basic rights and their moral foundations.

 The Right to Life

 Mankind cannot create life.
 We can’t even create a single living cell.
 Therefore, life is something that we cannot give, which also suggests it is something we should have reverence towards.

 The idea that human life is sacred is rooted in the Biblical idea that God created human beings, male and female, in His own image.
 God breathed the breath of life into mankind and made us living souls.
 He also commanded “Thou shalt not murder.”